svivoli/First-Portfolio/README.md

 ![Contact Page](https://i.imgur.com/sxU5g4Z.png)

-The contact page contains 3 cards within a grid.
-The first card has my email address and phone number.
-The second card has links to my LinkedIn profile and a view only Google doc of my resume.
+The contact page contains 5 cards within a grid.
+The first 4 cards have contact information including my email address and phone number.
+The last of the two have links to my LinkedIn profile and a view only Google doc of my resume.
 These links are in the form of FontAwesome icons, one being the LinkedIn logo, and one being a written document.
-The third card is a form where the user can submit their name, email address, and a message.
+The fifth card, a larger one below the 4,  is a form where the user can submit their name, email address, and a message.

 ### Developer Experience